CV4RA/Diffu-VPR/README.md

 ## Introduction

-diffuPlace is a robust visual place recognition (VPR) system designed for mobile robots to perform place recognition under adverse weather conditions, particularly rainy scenes.
+DiffuPlace is a robust visual place recognition (VPR) system designed for mobile robots to perform place recognition under adverse weather conditions, particularly rainy scenes.
 The system integrates a multi-scale sampling network (MSSN) for rain removal and a multi-stage feature pyramid network (MSFPN) for enhanced feature extraction.

 Key components:
 - **MSSN:** A lightweight network for removing rain effects from images.